ZeroGDesign/UserMods/Mercury_One/stanciuandrei_/Mercury_8WD/README.md

 # 8WD 6mm Mercury1.1 mod -- !!
 In testing !!
 <img src="IMAGES/8WD_render.png">

+# The mods are in testing, the parts may or may not fit right.
+I am not responsible for any damage this may cause.

 # BOM:
 Some parts will not be mentioned because they come with the mercury kit.
 | Type | Quantity | Link |